Volume-preserving Neural Networks: Conclusions

+We presented a new neural network architecture wherein all layers of the network are volume preserving, this includes a coupled activation layer, however on classification tasks we require a downsizing layer as the last layer.
+This last layer cannot therefore be volume preserving.
+We tested the network on two standard classification tasks and while the use of a fully volume-preserving network for classification tasks is unlikely to be the eventual application of this architecture we do showcase the ability of our architecture to both learn and preserve gradients.
+Demonstrating the preservation of gradients is our main goal in tackling these classification tasks as there are architectures such as convolutional neural networks that perform extremely well on these tasks and especially image classification tasks in general \cite{byerly2020branching, hirata2020ensemble}.

 The basic VPNN model here was stripped down to its essentials for the purposes of demonstrating the efficacy of the model.
 In practice it should be another tool in the machine learning toolbox, used in conjunction with other approaches and techniques to achieve best results.
 That is one of our main goals for future work.
 Now that we have the basic model, we plan to consider variations to tackle different applications.
-Of particular interest for future work will be developing VPNNs into feasible models to handle problems with sequential data with long-term dependencies.
+Of particular interest for future work will be developing VPNNs into feasible models to handle problems with sequential data with long-term dependencies and generative models.
+We also note the model may have applications where small memory footprints or smaller numbers of trainable parameters are required or to augment existing architectures.

-We would also like to apply our model to extremely large datasets (in terms of the number of entries in the inputs to the neural network).
-In such a scenario, the almost linear scaling of the size of the parameter space (versus quadratic scaling for the standard models) for similar performance should be advantageous.